oslokommune/aws-delete-stacks/README.md

 When you do, know that stuff in AWS will be deleted you do this.
 I.e. know what you are doing.

-Disclaimer: I don't take responsibility for anything this tool does or your usage of it.
+DISCLAIMER: I don't take responsibility for anything this tool does or your usage of it.

 # Syntax